Meharry Medical College: Presidents

-From 1950 to 1952 a committee guided the institution instead of a president.
-In 1952, Meharry welcomed its first African-American president, Dr. Harold D. West.
-West made numerous changes, made possible by his successful $20 million fund drive.
-He added a new wing to Hubbard Hospital, eliminated the nursing and the dental technology programs to concentrate Meharry Medical College's efforts on its primary strengths in medicine and dentistry, and purchased land adjacent to the campus for expansion.

-Research and Innovation
+Research and innovation

-Meharry Medical College has a rich legacy of research focused on advancing biomedical knowledge and improving health outcomes, particularly for underserved populations.
+Meharry Medical College has historically focused on advancing biomedical knowledge and improving health outcomes, particularly for underserved populations.

 In 1893, Meharry’s first female medical graduate, Georgianna Esther Patton, conducted early epidemiological studies in Liberia, identifying anemia and dropsy as prevalent health issues among the indigenous Kru people of Monrovia.
 In 1910, physician and chair of pathology, Arthur Melvin Townsend identified pellagra as a nutritional deficiency disorder, publishing his research findings in The Journal of the National Medical Association.

-During the 1950s, under the leadership of Harold D. West, the college's first African American president, a biochemist and cancer researcher, Meharry launched one of the earliest cancer disparities research programs with support from the American Cancer Society.

 Since the early 1970s, Meharry has been active in molecular and genetics research.
 Geneticists Joseph Galley and Thomas Shockley led pioneering research on keloid scarring, a condition disproportionately affecting people of African descent.
 In 1972, Meharry established the Sickle Cell Center, one of the first ten such centers in the United States, offering diagnostic and healthcare services across 40 counties in Middle Tennessee for newborns with inherited blood disorders.

-In 2015, physician scientist and HIV researcher, James EK Hildreth was appointed president and shifted Meharry’s research focus toward precision and personalized medicine, integrating genomics, proteomics, molecular imaging, bioinformatics, artificial intelligence, and big data analytics.
+In 2015, physician and HIV researcher, James EK Hildreth was appointed president and shifted Meharry’s research focus toward precision and personalized medicine, integrating genomics, proteomics, molecular imaging, bioinformatics, artificial intelligence, and big data analytics.

-Between 2013 and 2017, Meharry spent $96 million on research.
-In 2019, the college established the Office for Research and Innovation to accelerate interdisciplinary research and innovation across its five schools.
-The Office oversees grants management, regulatory affairs, shared research core facilities, and technology transfer, and governs Meharry’s intramural research programs and centers in collaboration with the Research Advisory Council.

-Since 2020, the Office has been led by Anil Shanker, senior vice president for research and innovation, a cancer immunologist and internationally recognized leader in interdisciplinary health sciences research.
-Under his leadership, Meharry strategically diversified its research funding portfolio through new public and private partnerships.
-Annual sponsored research and research-related funding increased from $29 million in 2020 to $128 million by 2025.
-Faculty and student engagement in research expanded, with increased participation in sponsored clinical trials and translational science through the Center of Excellence for Clinical and Translational Research.

-Meharry Medical College continues to expand its research initiatives to address unmet healthcare needs.
-Its national and international partnerships include:
+Meharry Medical College research initiatives to address unmet healthcare needs include: